 How long is each program?
 How many sessions?

 Arts & Maker After School is an on-going program.
 Each class lasts for two hours (3 p.m. to 5 p.m.) and prompts participants to continue to explore the subject matter in new and unique ways.
 Participants sign up for a session (4 weeks of Tuesdays or Wednesdays) creating an in-depth opportunity for young artists, engineers, designers, and inventors to expand their creative problem-solving skill set.

 Can you provide a sample schedule?

-Do Children do the same activity all week long?
+Do Children do the same activity every week?

 How much parent involvement is required for this program?